Baton Rouge DUI Accident Lawyer

 …can all cause DUIs if they impair a driver enough to affect driving.

 It is every driver’s duty to read the warnings on legal medications to see if it’s safe to operate heavy machinery after consumption.
 Different drugs affect people differently, so this can vary on a case-by-case basis.
+A drug case lawyer at Baton Rouge can help you to understands the impact of drug in your case.

 A police officer’s initial interaction with a potentially intoxicated driver can help identify signs of drug-related impairment, such as bloodshot eyes or slurred speech.
 As the victim of a car crash, you can use the official police report to help prove your case against the at-fault driver.
 No matter what substance impaired the driver, there is likely some kind of evidence working in your favor.
 Use this to your greatest advantage with help from the experienced team of car accident attorneys at Murphy Law Firm.
 Call (225) 928-8800 to schedule your free consultation today.